-3.4.2 Cost allocation Method for Shared Expenses
+3.4.2 Cost Allocation Method for Shared Expenses

 Some conservation district expenses, such as vehicles, rent, and office expenses, are shared between the DGLVR Program and other programs or funding sources.
+The cost allocation method used must be based on how much of the shared expense is actually used for the DGLVR Program.
+This is often, but not always, estimated by the number of staff hours spent on the program compared to staff hours spent on other programs.
+This is not the same as simply allocating based on the number of programs a district administers.
 A portion of shared expenses may be eligible DGLVR administrative and/or education expenses, as detailed below:

-• The percent of shared expenses that are eligible DGR expenses are equal to the percent of staff time spent on DGR activities.
-The percent of staff time spent on DGR activities must

-- be calculated compared to the total staff time spent on all programs/activities sharing the expense. - The percent of shared expenses that are eligible LVR expenses are equal to the percent of staff time spent on LVR activities.
-The percent of staff time spent on LVR activities must be calculated compared to the total staff time spent on all programs/activities sharing the expense. - Salaries and associated benefits can only be paid for with DGLVR funds for time spent working directly on the DGLVR Program.
+- The percent of shared expenses that are eligible DGR expenses are equal to the percent of the expense used for DGR activities.
+If this is estimated based on staff time spent on DGR activities, t.-The percent of staff time spent on DGR activities must be calculated compared to the total staff time spent on all programs/activities sharing the expense. - The percent of shared expenses that are eligible LVR expenses are equal to the percent of the expense used for LVR activities.
+If this is estimated based on staff time spent on LVR activities-t_The percent of staff time spent on LVR activities must be calculated compared to the total staff time spent on all programs/activities sharing the expense. - Salaries and associated benefits can only be paid for with DGLVR funds for time spent working directly on the DGLVR Program.
 Tracking can be done on an hourly basis, a percent effort basis, or some other method that allocates salary in accordance with time spent on the DGLVR Program. - O Salary and benefits for time spent on DGR activities are to be paid for with DGR funds.
 Salary and benefits for time spent on LVR activities are to be paid for with LVR funds.
 If a conservation district chooses to divide salaries on a percent basis, then the percent of a staff member's salaries and benefits paid for with DGR funds must be proportionate to the amount of time that staff member spends on DGR activities out of the staff member's total hours in a given time period.
 The percent of a staff member's salaries and benefits paid for with LVR funds must be proportionate to the amount of time that staff member spends on LVR activities out of the staff member's total hours in a given time period. - The conservation district must keep and be able to provide documentation to the SCC of time spent on DGR and LVR activities as part of the administration and education funding record-keeping.